 This article will review what an HTTP proxy is, the types of HTTP proxies, and the difference between HTTP and HTTPS proxies.

 First, let's look at the very definition of HTTP.

-HTTP stands for HyperText Transfer Protocol, and it is the standard internet protocol that you would use to access the web.
+HTTP stands for HyperText Transfer Protocol, the standard internet protocol you would use to access the web.
 However, when talking about an HTTP proxy, we can define this as a type of proxy that acts as an intermediary between a client and a web server.
 So, what happens when you use an HTTP proxy?

 - When you send a web request to the website, the request does not go to the website.
 Instead, it goes to the proxy server as plain text.

 - Then, the proxy server analyzes it and sends a new request to the website using the data bundled with the request and masks your IP.

 - The website then receives your data bundle and responds to the proxy server.

 - Finally, the proxy server forwards the response to you

 This might seem like a fair bit of work and might take some time, but with the leading providers' proxies, it takes mere milliseconds.

 In general, you will find three types of HTTP proxies.
 The differences come down to the level of anonymity you are looking to have when browsing.